Understanding FEMA Flood Zones

 Zone AH

 Zone AH designates areas subject to shallow flooding with a 1% annual chance, typically involving ponding where water collects in low-lying areas and reaches depths between one and three feet.
 Unlike riverine flooding zones, AH zones experience flooding that spreads across relatively flat terrain and pools rather than flowing directionally.
 Base Flood Elevations are determined for Zone AH, which helps define the expected ponding depth.
 These zones are commonly found in areas with poor drainage, near lakes or ponds, or in flat areas where stormwater cannot easily run off.
-Flood insurance is required, and structures must be elevated to or above the BFE.
+Flood insurance is generally required for federally regulated mortgages, and structures must be elevated to or above the BFE.

 Zone AO